 Just across the gulf from glittering Saint Tropez is the harbor of Sainte Maxime, a captivating city to explore.
 The old town is lined with shops, markets, restaurants, bars and cafés just opposite the harbor.
 The popular shoreline promenade passes manicured parks where locals compete at the popular French ball game of pétanque, interesting shops that include several marine shops and an upscale restaurant.
 There are white sand beaches to soak up the Mediterranean sun or try your luck at the beachfront casino.
 For lovers of nature, the Botanical Garden has walkways with plaques identifying regional plants and trees.
 Also, a bit of an excursion will lead you to the forested hills of the Maures mountain range with picturesque walking and hiking trails.

 Saint-Tropez is the popular playground of famous celebrities, jetsetters, fashion models, and millionaires.
 Saint Tropez is considered a world capital of yachting, and during the summer season the harbor is crowded with bumper to bumper superyachts.
 This trendy town is more than glorious sandy beaches and magnificent yachts.
 Down historic cobbled streets, concealed by rows of cafes and gift shops, are the boutiques of some of the world’s greatest fashion designers.
-In the history of modern art, from the studios of Saint-Tropez emerged Pointillism and Fauvism movements and the picturesque city continues to inspire fine artists of today.
+In the history of modern art, from the studios of Saint-Tropez emerged Pointillism and Fauvism movements.
+The picturesque city continues to inspire fine artists of today.

 The Les Voiles de St. Tropez, a world-famous yacht regatta, is held at the end of every September.
 All types of sailing boats, from traditional to modern, compete with each other in this very popular, international event.